Carter907/MapBuilder/README.md

 ### Jar Location
 - look in `Releases` for the latest release.
 You will see two different jars: MapBuilder.jar is Java 8 while SNAPSHOT is Java 17.
 (Jar with the smaller size is Java 8)

+### JavaFX requirements
+- if you are using the Java 17 version, make sure you are using the correct JavaFX version as well which is 20-ea+7 of openFJX

 ### Features
 - put down beepers
 - place horizontals and verticals